ZhenleiWang-star/wang.github.io/_pages/about.md

 - Unsupervised Domain Adaptation

 # News
-- 2019.10: Our paper "Dual Learning Algorithm for Delayed Feedback in Display Advertising" is now available on [arXiv](https://arxiv.org/abs/1910.01847)
+- 2019.10: Our paper "Unbiased Recommender Learning from Missing-Not-At-Random Implicit Feedback" has been accepted to [WSDM'20](http://www.wsdm-conference.org/2020/)
-- 2019.10: Our papers "Dual Learning Algorithm for Delayed Feedback in Display Advertising" and "Unbiased Pairwise Learning from Implicit Feedback" have been accepted to [the CausalML Workshop at NeurIPS 2019](http://tripods.cis.cornell.edu/neurips19_causalml/).
+- 2019.10: Our papers "Dual Learning Algorithm for Delayed Feedback in Display Advertising" and "Unbiased Pairwise Learning from Implicit Feedback" have been accepted to [the CausalML Workshop at NeurIPS'19](http://tripods.cis.cornell.edu/neurips19_causalml/).
-- 2019.09: Our paper "Counterfactual Cross-Validation: Effective Causal Model Selection from Observational Data" is now available on [arXiv](https://arxiv.org/abs/1909.05299).
-- 2019.09: Our paper "Relevance Matrix Factorization" is now available on [arXiv](https://arxiv.org/abs/1909.03601).
-- 2019.09: Our paper "Eliminating Bias in Recommender Systems via Pseudo-Labeling" is now available [arXiv](https://arxiv.org/abs/1910.01444).
-- 2019.08: Our paper "Counterfactual Cross Validation" has been accepted to [the REVEAL Workshop at RecSys2019](https://sites.google.com/view/reveal2019/home?authuser=0).
+- 2019.08: Our paper "Counterfactual Cross Validation" has been accepted to [the REVEAL Workshop at RecSys'19](https://sites.google.com/view/reveal2019/home?authuser=0).
 - 2019.06: I started working at CyberAgent, Inc., AI Lab as a Research Internshop.
-- 2018.12: Our paper "Doubly Robust Prediction and Evaluation Methods Improve Uplift Modeling for Observational Data" has been accepted to [SDM2019](https://www.siam.org/Conferences/CM/Conference/sdm19).
+- 2018.12: Our paper "Doubly Robust Prediction and Evaluation Methods Improve Uplift Modeling for Observational Data" has been accepted to [SDM'19](https://www.siam.org/Conferences/CM/Conference/sdm19).